“In 2023 the global female population is over 4 billion.

 On page one and two in Optimising the Menopause Transition: Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause, first published online 10 June 2022, the authors elaborate on:

 “It is estimated that menopausal symptoms affect more than 75% of women, with over 25% of women describing severe symptoms.
-Furthermore, menopausal symptoms may last for a long time with an average duration of 7 years, with a third of women experiencing symptoms beyond 7 years”.7
+Furthermore, menopausal symptoms may last for a long time with an average duration of 7 years, with a third of women experiencing symptoms beyond 7 years”.8

-What impact may menopause symptoms have?
+What personal impact may menopause symptoms have?

 On page one in Optimising the Menopause Transition: Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause the authors also note:

 “The menopause marks the end of the reproductive life cycle and can affect women in a variety of ways.
 Many women may experience symptoms related to the menopause that can have a detrimental impact on their quality of life and wellbeing and may also have a significant impact on their personal relationships and work.
 These can include hot flushes and night sweats, vaginal dryness, a change in mood and memory problems.
-Whilst not all women going through the menopause will experience menopausal symptoms, the majority will experience such symptoms”.8
+Whilst not all women going through the menopause will experience menopausal symptoms, the majority will experience such symptoms”.9

 Health Topics A-Z